mdsufz/gSpreadComp/usage_tutorial.md

 #### Main Output File: gtdb_df_format_gSpread.csv.
 Understanding the Output

+The user can find an example of the expected gtdb_df_format_gSpread.csv [here](test_data/gtdb_df_format_gSpread.csv).

 The `gtdb_df_format_gSpread.csv` file contains taxonomy information for each genome in a format that is ready for integration into subsequent `gSpreadComp` modules.
 This file is crucial for the downstream analysis and should be retained.
 The **gtdbtk_result.tsv**: This file consolidates the results from GTDBtk, providing comprehensive information on taxonomy assignments in the GTDBtk format.
 For a detailed description of the other files, the user can go to the [**GTDB-tk**](https://academic.oup.com/bioinformatics/article/38/23/5315/6758240) page.

 ### Genome Quality Estimation using CheckM

-The quality module in `gSpreadComp` uses CheckM to estimate the quality of genomes.
+The quality module in `gSpreadComp` uses [CheckM](https://genome.cshlp.org/content/25/7/1043) to estimate the quality of prokaryotic genomes.
 To run this module, use the `gspreadcomp quality` command.
 Below are the available options for this module:

 ```console
 gspreadcomp quality --help